pebblecode/pebblecode.com/README.md

     grunt deploy:production

+By default, it checks for uncommitted files, and won't allow you to proceed unless you commit/stash existing changes.
+To bypass this, use `--force`.

 The grunt task does the following:

-1. Copies files from `dist` to `temp/production`
+1. Copies files from `dist` to `temp/production` (which is a clone of https://github.com/pebblecode/pebblecode.github.io from `grunt deploy:init`)
-2. Copy files to https://github.com/pebblecode/pebblecode.github.io repo
-3. Pushes to `master` branch
+2. Pushes to the production `master` branch, which should automatically be deployed to github